French group pitches solar screen solution to stretch phone life

 (Phys.org) —You can always find some new story about the hunt for alternative power sources that involve ways to harness solar power.
 The SunPartner Group may not have found the single magic bullet that can get us to walk away from batteries, chargers and wall outlets for good, but they are getting various manufacturers to show interest in their idea.
 SunPartner is a small company in Aix-en-Provence, France, They propose a low-cost transparent panel that can use solar power to charge phones and other mobile devices.
 The panel is undergoing tests with a number of manufacturers.

-SunPartner Group's screen collects and delivers it to the phone.
+SunPartner Group's screen collects solar power and delivers it to the phone.
 According to reports, the module is a 300-micron-thick, solar cell module to fit under or on the touchscreen.
-IEEE Spectrum reported that SunPartner uses stripes of standard thin-film alternating with .
+IEEE Spectrum reported that SunPartner uses stripes of standard thin-film solar cells alternating with transparent film.
 It then adds a layer of tiny lenses that spread the image coming from the screen to make the opaque stripes disappear and to concentrate rays coming in from the sun

 SunPartner's Matthieu De Broca recently took part in the French Tech Tour in the U.S., to discuss the product.
 (The French Tech Tour is an annual program, produced by Ubifrance San Francisco.
-The tour supports French tech startups to drum up business in .)
+The tour supports French tech startups to drum up business in Silicon Valley.)

 The solution extends the battery life about 20 percent in normal use.
 As an inexpensive solution for at least extending the life of a smartphone for an extra few dollars, some manufacturers see its promise.